fenago/machine-learning-for-finance/lab_guides/Lab_5.md

-An introductory guide to spaCy {#an-introductory-guide-to-spacy .title style="clear: both"}
+An introductory guide to spaCy
 ------------------------------------------------